ModelarData/ModelarDB-RS/docs/user/README.md

 ## ModelarDB configuration
-When the server is started for the first time, a configuration file is created in the root of the data folder named `modelardb.toml`.
+When the server is started for the first time, a configuration file is created in the root of the data folder named `modelardbd.toml`.
 This file is used to persist updates to the configuration made using the `UpdateConfiguration` action.
 If the file is changed manually, the changes are only applied when the server is restarted.

 `ModelarDB` can be configured before the server is started using environment variables.
 A full list of the environment